-- Pour the crust mixture into the pan and begin pushing the mixture evenly across the pan with your fingers.
-Form into an even crust and place in the freezer for 15 minutes to set.
+- Scoop the crust mixture into the pan and begin pushing the mixture evenly across the pan with your fingers.
+Press into an even layer and transfer to the freezer for 15 minutes to set.

 - While the crust is setting, add the coconut cream and dark chocolate to a double-boiler over low heat.
 Whisk the mixture together until the chocolate is melted and you have a smooth mixture.
 Fold in the cherry chunks and let the mixture cool for a few minutes.

-- Remove the crust from the freezer and pour the cherry-chocolate mixture on top.
+- Remove the crust from the freezer and pour the chocolate ganache layer on top.
 Use a spatula to evenly spread the mixture across the crust.
 Return the pan to the freezer for 10 minutes to set slightly.
 Then, drop the cherry chunk topping evenly over top and return the pan to the freezer for 45 minutes to completely set the bars.